wtfleming/wtfleming.github.io/_posts/2014-12-06-clojure-docker-coreos.markdown

 * **[CoreOS][]** - The underlying operating system.
 * **[Docker][]** - CoreOS applications run in containers.
 At this time only Docker is supported.
 However, the CoreOS team recently announced a new container runtime called [Rocket][] they will also be adding support for.
 * **[etcd][]** - A highly-available key value store for shared configuration and service discovery.
-You can think of this as a minimalistic ZooKeeper.
+This fulfills a role similar to ZooKeeper.
-* **[fleet][]** - Which ties together systemd and etcd into a distributed init system.
+* **[fleet][]** - You will use this to start/stop containers, define a cluster topology, etc. It ties together systemd and etcd into a distributed init system.
 Think of it as an extension of systemd that operates at the cluster level instead of the machine level.

 ---